 Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

-Ron Antoine enters his third season as the outside wide receivers coach for the Bulldogs in their up-tempo spread offense.
+Ron Antoine enters his third season as the outside wide receivers coach for the Bulldogs in their up-tempo spread offense and he assumed the role of recruiting coordinator in February of 2014.
 He was hired on Jan.
 4, 2012.

 His first two seasons has seen the Bulldog receivers put up record breaking numbers.